LegendaryZone/League-of-Legends/README.md

 ![Demo with Playing Source](pvlol-lazysharp.png)

+How it works: Hook inject.
+[When the hook takes the point, if the dll sees that point, it will be injected and run] If the pointer does not get the desired value, the dll will not be inject.

 # How to find a hook pointer?
 55 8B EC 81 C4 ?? ?? ?? ?? sigma engine with find
 This is an offset value.
 Copy pointer.